gm1wkr/gm1wkr/README.md

 ### JavaScript
 [![JavaScript][JavaScript-pic]][JavaScript-url][![MongoDB][MongoDB-pic]][MongoDB-url][![Express][Express-pic]][Express-url][![React][React-pic]][React-url][![Node.js][Node-pic]][Node-url]

-JavaScript never ceases to surprise and delight me, the more I learn about it the more I have come to love it and its idiosyncrasies.
-I have a firm grounding in vanilla JS and am comfortable using React and Node.
+I have a firm grounding in vanilla JS and am comfortable using React and NodeJS.
 Currently I am learning new React design patterns so I can produce production code that is reusable and readable.

 My next step on this journey will be learning TypeScript and another framework, most likely Vue or NextJS.